 I think so, but I think that’s rather for editorials or free productions than for commercial work.
 But I think its often rather a vibe or a mood that I like about a collection or certain pieces of it, or even the presentation of the designer.
 So I think, I sometimes adapt things and make them work in my wardrobe and in my way.

 How would you describe your personal style?

 My personal style is very casual, I love sneakers, jeans and plane simple t-Shirts.
 I never ever wear high heels.
 I love colors and patterns, but for me personal, it doesn’t have to go too wild 😉 it has to be practical, in summer I love hopping into my jeans shorts, add a t-Shirt and my Birkenstock or just jumping into a flattering summer dress-done!

 What is your favorite item in your closet?

 At the moment I love my Levis Jeans, I am wearing it up and down and it’s getting better and better.
 And my black boots, they just work with everything-jeans, skirt, dress and they are super comfy.

-Last year I bought myself a (for my opinion) very expensive summer dress, which I had an eye on for a very long time.
+Last year I bought myself a (for my opinion) a very expensive summer dress, which I had an eye on for a very long time.
 It’s by a German fair fashion brand in Berlin, its name is folk days, I am so looking forward to wearing it again.

 What trends are you loving right now?

 As I said, I love the fair and slow fashion trend that is going on at the moment, I love purity, details, and textures.
 I like to put together patterns and colors, that you would never put together.